idugalic/digital-restaurant/PITCHME.md

 #### Eventsourcing

+@ul

 - We use [event sourcing](http://microservices.io/patterns/data/event-sourcing.html) to persist our [event sourced aggregates](https://docs.axonframework.org/part-ii-domain-logic/command-model#event-sourced-aggregates) as a sequence of events
 - Each event represents a state change of the aggregate
 - An application rebuild the current state of an aggregate by replaying the events

+@ulend

 +++
 @transition[none]